SimplyWine/bookkeep-api/source/index.html.md

 There are 2 ways we group summaries.

 1. Currency - Journal entries required a single currency.
 2. Channel - Channel is sent as an option in the input to specify a channel or groups of channels to include in the summary.
+This could be a store_id or name of a channel.

 ## json Body
 ```javascript